UCDetector: Unnecessary Code Detector

 Ignore code with 'NO_UCD' comments or @SuppressWarnings("ucd")

-Ignore UCDetector specific tags/annotions.
-Useful when running a full detection, to verify if tags/annotations are still ok.
+Ignore UCDetector specific tags or annotations.
+Useful when running a full detection, to verify if tags/annotations are still OK.

 What to detect

 Detect code with max number of references: